doorgan/blog/src/posts/2021/03/making-sense-of-elixir-(improper)-lists.md

 ["zzz" | [[["a"] | "b"] | "c"]]
 ```

 This kind of arrangement is known as an IO List.
 It's elements are either integers from `0` to `255`, binaries, other IO Lists, or a combination of these. `[0, 15, ["hello" | "elixir"], "world" | "!!!"]` is another example of an IO List, and while IO Lists are not required to be improper lists, they are a very neat trick to quickly append elements to them.
 At first they may seem like a lot of gibberish, with lots of nesting and hard to traverse.
 In most cases this is true, but when you need to join a large number of binaries where there may also be a lot of repetition, this technique has huge benefits.
-Concatenating two binaries requires allocating a new space in memory to hold the new binary, and IO Lists avoid that issue too.
+Concatenating two binaries requires allocating a new space in memory to hold the new binary, and IO Lists avoid that issue by deferring the creation of large binaries.
 Moreover, many of the lower level erlang functions know how to handle IO Lists, so the nesting isn't an issue.

 For instance the above IO List can be printed as a binary by doing: